Yang Guifei: Death

 In this tense situation, soldiers of the imperial guard declared that Yang Guozhong was planning treason in collaboration with the Tibetan emissaries.
-They killed Yang Guozhong, his son Yang Xuan (楊暄), Consort Yang's sisters, the ladies of Han and Qin, and Wei Fangjin.
+They killed Yang Guozhong, his son Yang Xuan (楊暄), Yang Guifei's sisters, the ladies of Han and Qin, and Wei Fangjin.
 (Wei Jiansu was severely injured and nearly killed, but was spared at the last moment.)
-Yang Guozhong's wife Pei Rou (裴柔) and his son Yang Xi (楊晞), along with Consort Yang's sister, the Lady of Guo, and her son Pei Hui (裴徽) tried to flee, but were killed.
+Yang Guozhong's wife Pei Rou (裴柔) and his son Yang Xi (楊晞), along with Yang Guifei's sister, the Lady of Guo, and her son Pei Hui (裴徽) tried to flee, but were killed.
 The soldiers then surrounded Emperor Xuanzong's pavilion and refused to leave, even after the Emperor came out to comfort them and ordered them to disperse.

 Emperor Xuanzong then sent Gao Lishi to ask General Chen Xuanli for his advice.
-Chen's reply was to urge the Emperor to put Consort Yang to death.
+Chen's reply was to urge the Emperor to put Yang Guifei to death.
 Initially the Emperor refused, but after Wei E (韋諤, Wei Jiansu's son) and Gao Lishi spoke in agreement with Chen, the Emperor eventually agreed.
-He had Gao take Consort Yang to a Buddhist shrine and allow her a forced suicide, considered a more dignified death than execution.
-When Consort Yang's body was shown to Chen and the other imperial guard generals, the soldiers dispersed and prepared to continue the journey.
-Consort Yang was buried at Mawei, without a coffin, but with masses of fragrance wrapped in purple blankets.
+He had Gao take Yang Guifei to a Buddhist shrine and allow her a forced suicide, considered a more dignified death than execution.
+When Yang Guifei's body was shown to Chen and the other imperial guard generals, the soldiers dispersed and prepared to continue the journey.
+Yang Guifei was buried at Mawei, without a coffin, but with masses of fragrance wrapped in purple blankets.

 In 757, Prince Li Heng, who had taken the throne as Emperor Suzong, recaptured Chang'an and welcomed ex-Emperor Xuanzong, then Taishang Huang (retired emperor) back to the capital.
 Emperor Xuanzong went through Mawei on his way back to Chang'an.
-He wanted to locate Consort Yang's body and rebury her with honor.
+He wanted to locate Yang Guifei's body and rebury her with honor.
 The official Li Kui spoke against it, pointing out that the imperial guard might again mutiny if he did so.
 However, Emperor Xuanzong secretly sent eunuchs to rebury her with a coffin.
 When they found the body, it had decomposed, but the fragrance bag buried with her was still fresh.
 The eunuchs returned with the fragrance bag, and upon its presentation to Emperor Xuanzong, he wept bitterly.
-When he returned to Chang'an, he had a painter create a picture of Consort Yang in a secondary palace, and often went there to view the portrait.
+When he returned to Chang'an, he had a painter create a picture of Yang Guifei in a secondary palace, and often went there to view the portrait.